DimitriVityk/AndroidProjects/README.md

 # AndroidProjects
-A collection of my android projects that varies in difficulty.
+A collection of my android projects

 NewsGateway:
 ------------